hollenstein/msreport/README.md

 [Python homepage](https://www.python.org/downloads/windows).
 MsReport requires Python version 3.9 or higher.

-You can use pip to install MsReport from the distribution folder.
-Navigate to the folder containing the MsReport installation package and enter the following command (don't forget to add the dot after install):
+You can use pip to install MsReport from the distribution file with the following
+command:

 ```
-pip install .
+pip install msreport-X.Y.Z-py3-none-any.whl
 ```

 To uninstall the MsReport library type: